What you need to know about QR Code Phishing

 qr2

 In fact, Harmony Email researchers have seen a 587% increase in QR Code phishing scams between August and September, and have also found that almost all of our customers have been targeted with a QR Code attack.
-That equates to thousands the month!
+This equates to thousands of attacks per month!

 But what is the reason for this upward trend?
 The QR Codes we use to scan menus look pretty harmless, and friendly.